Elegant Neoclassical Living Room Design

 Look for a beautiful antique chest, a side table with intricate carvings, or a vintage display cabinet.
 Balance these with newer, comfortable pieces to ensure the room remains livable.

 A hallmark of classic design is symmetry.
-This creates a sense of order, calm, and formality, making the room feel balanced and intentional.
-The truth is, our brains naturally find symmetrical arrangements pleasing.
+This creates a sense of order, calm, and formality, making the room feel balanced and intentional. our brains naturally find symmetrical arrangements pleasing.

 Place identical sofas facing each other, or flank a fireplace with two matching armchairs and side tables.
 Use pairs of lamps, mirrors, or decorative objects to reinforce the visual equilibrium.